Ruwen-Yi/academic-projects/Statistical Machine Learning/readme.md

 The repository provides two key machine learning algorithms:

 1. K-Means Clustering
-   K-Means is an unsupervised machine learning algorithm used for data clustering.
+   </br>K-Means is an unsupervised machine learning algorithm used for data clustering.
 It partitions data into clusters based on similarity, where each cluster represents a group of similar data points.

 2. Support Vector Machine (SVM)
-   SVM is a supervised machine learning algorithm used for classification and regression tasks.
+   </br>SVM is a supervised machine learning algorithm used for classification and regression tasks.
 It aims to find a decision boundary that maximizes the margin between different classes in the data.